Geffen-Cooper/ECE381K_RWN_Project/README.md

 # Mustafa Munir and Geffen Cooper

 # Overview
-summarize the project repo and directory structure

-# Usage
-We use several packages in this repo.
-You can replicate the conda environment by using Directory structure for project:
+This repository stores contains the source code for our ECE381K project: *Graph Neural Network Compression for Edge Devices*.
+The directory structure is as follows

+### data
--- data = Contains the data for arxiv, citeseer, and cora datasets.
-Contains .gexf and .gephi files for visualizations of data as well.
+Contains the data for arxiv, citeseer, and cora datasets.
+Contains .gexf and .gephi files for visualizations of data as well in gephi.
-	- arxiv = contains arxiv data.
+* arxiv = contains arxiv data.
-	- citeseer = contains citeseer data.
+* citeseer = contains citeseer data.
-	- cora = contains cora data.
+* cora = contains cora data.

+### notebooks
--- notebooks = Contains iPython notebooks and generated .gexf files.
+Contains iPython notebooks and generated .gexf files.
+These are mainly used for scratch work but also show how to load datasets with dgl and networkx and use METIS.

+### scripts
--- scripts = Contains some miscellaneous scripts used throughout the project as well as reference scripts.
+Contains some miscellaneous scripts used throughout the project as well as reference scripts.

+### src
--- src = Contains the primary code for the project actually implementing the partitioning, knowledge distillation, parallelization, and subgraph training.\
+Contains the primary code for the project actually implementing the partitioning, knowledge distillation, parallelization, and subgraph training.
-	- archive = contains some archived results/code.\
+* archive = contains some archived results/code.
-	- fil-result = contains some memory profiling results.\
-	- gml = contains gml files of some datasets partitions.\
+* gml = contains gml files of some datasets partitions.
-	- logs = contains some log files generated for debugging.\
+* logs = contains some log files generated for debugging and memory profiling
 	- parallelization_playground = contains some practice parallelization files for debugging parallelization.\
 	- Files\
 		- convert.ipynb = debugging notebook.\